kubernetes/website/content/en/docs/concepts/architecture/coordinated-leader-election.md

 Kubernetes {{< skew currentVersion >}} includes an alpha feature that allows components to deterministically select a leader via Coordinated Leader Election.
-This is useful to satisfy Kubernetes version skew during cluster upgrades.
+This is useful to satisfy Kubernetes version skew constraints during cluster upgrades.
-Currently, the only supported selection strategy is `OldestEmulationVersion`, preferring the leader with the lowest emulation version, followed by binary version, followed by creation timestamp.
+Currently, the only builtin selection strategy is `OldestEmulationVersion`, preferring the leader with the lowest emulation version, followed by binary version, followed by creation timestamp.